 In general, Seasons start on a Friday and end on a Sunday, and while they haven’t all been 14 weeks and 2 days like Seasons 19 and 20, they do tend to keep to a certain number of weeks.
 Seasons have ranged from 11 to 16 weeks going all the way back to Season 13 in February of 2018.
 Season 13 started on a Saturday and ended on a Monday instead of starting on a Friday and ending on a Sunday, so it wasn’t quite like more modern Seasons, but it was exactly 14 weeks and 2 days long, just as Season 19 and 20 were.

 Season 14 was 13 weeks and 2 days, Season 15 was 15 weeks and 2 days.
 Season 16 was a very long Season due to delays in testing, and ended up at 16 weeks and 2 days, while Season 17 was the same length as Season 14 at 13 weeks and 2 days.
 Season 18 was the shortest Season since Season 9’s 10 week run, coming in at 11 weeks and 2 days.
 Seasons 19 and 20 both coming in at 14 weeks, I feel it’s safe to estimate that the target will be anywhere between 13 and 16 weeks.
 With the extended PTR, I would definitely revise my original estimate up to 16 weeks or longer, depending on how well the PTR for Season 22 works out.
 If there are no major bugs or issues, 16 weeks.
 If there are, I’d be more comfortable going up to 18 weeks, which would make it an extremely long Season — the longest of the past two years.

-Since the Season is starting on July 3 (a Friday, like the past few Seasons) I just added 14 weeks and 2 days to come to my estimate of October 11.
+Since the Season started on July 3 (a Friday, like the past few Seasons) I just added 14 weeks and 2 days to come to my estimate of October 11.
 That estimate requires Season 21 to be the same length as Seasons 19 and 20.
 Since that no longer seems likely, an estimate of 16 weeks for Season 21 ends it on October 25. and an estimate of 18 weeks (the worst case scenario for testing Season 22 on the PTR) gives us an end date of November 8.